shubozhang/java-8-features/README.md

 ```
 Note: methods from Object class don't count.

 * @Functional Interface annotation is optional.
-Compile can tell that whether the interface is functional or not.
+Compiler can tell that whether the interface is functional or not.

 * Can a lambda be put in a variable?
 Yes.
 The consequences are a lambda can be taken as a method parameter,
   and can be returned by a method.